quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-cloud-cloudynekos.md

 (During the actual CTF I actually created a reverse shell into the temporary Lambda instance.
 It was unnecessary but I thought it was cool to point out that it is indeed possible to execute arbitary code on the Lambda instance, and create a reverse shell although what you can do on the instance is kind of limited and for the purpose of this CTF, you really only want the temporary AWS IAM keys).

 ## Running an EC2 Instance
-At this junction, our goal is to not just run any EC2 instance, but if you recall earlier on, the `ec2_agent_role` has permissions to interat with the `dynamodb` service.
-Lett's take a look once again at what permissions the `lambda_development_agent_role` has:
+At this junction, our goal is to not just run any EC2 instance, but if you recall earlier on, the `ec2_agent_role` has permissions to interact with the `dynamodb` service.
+Let's take a look once again at what permissions the `lambda_development_agent_role` has:

 ```json
 {